Chemical bonding determines the structure and properties of substances. There are four main types of structures in Chemistry:

 Simple molecular structure

-Formed between non-metallic atoms by sharing of electrons.
+Formed between non-metallic atoms by sharing of electrons (covalent bonding).

 One simple molecule is made of a few atoms joined together by strong covalent bonds within molecule.